Rough Boys: Background

-Release and reception
+Release and critical reception

-"Rough Boys" first appeared as the opening track on the 1980 album Empty Glass.
+"Rough Boys" first appeared as the opening track on Townshend's third solo studio album Empty Glass (1980).
 In that same year, it was released as Townshend's debut solo single from said album in Britain, reaching No. 39 (Townshend's best UK showing as a solo artist).
 "Rough Boys" was later released in America as the third single from Empty Glass (following "Let My Love Open the Door" and "A Little Is Enough"), reaching No. 89 on the Billboard Hot 100.

 A music video for "Rough Boys" was also created, featuring Townshend in a pool room with other men.
 The video was the 122nd video shown on MTV.
 Also some clips from the video appeared on one of their promos on the channel's debut on August 1, 1981.

 "Rough Boys" has generally been praised as one of Pete Townshend's greatest solo efforts.
 Stephen Thomas Erlewine of AllMusic praised the song as a "blistering punk love letter" and called it a highlight of Empty Glass, while John Bergstrom of PopMatters said, "it’s rollicking and rowdy but really more pub rock than punk rock.
 In fact, it could almost be a more raw and ballsy Huey Lewis."
 Rolling Stone claimed that the song "is the most overtly homoerotic song in [Townshend's] catalogue."
 Record World called it a "brilliant rocker."